gabrielmontes/ecommerce-mern/README.md

 Hi world,

-The following app is related to my graduation project for bachelor's degree in systems engineering.
+The following app relates to my graduation project for bachelor's degree in systems engineering.